Welsh-American Heritage Museum

 The Madog Center for Welsh Studies at 740-245-7186

-The Madog Center is open Monday-Friday from 8-5PM.
+The Madog Center is open Monday- Fridays 8-5PM.

 Welsh-American Heritage Museum Timeline